40+ FREE Embroidery Machine Fonts to Download Now

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
-Please read full disclosure for more information.
+I sometimes receive free products for review.
+Please read disclosure for more information.

-While it’s easy to find free embroidery machine designs for almost anything, finding free embroidery fonts is another story.
+While it’s easy to find free embroidery designs for almost anything, finding free machine embroidery fonts is another story.

 And if you don’t like the built-in fonts on your machine (mine, at least, are not great for monogramming) and don’t have embroidery software with fonts, you might want to collect more.